 Your new walkway is fine as it is, but you can fill its joints with sand or mortar mix to mimic the look and durability of hand-laid stone or brick.

 Just sweep sand or dry mortar into spaces between the concrete’s sections.
 For mortar, you can mist the joints with water for a minimum of three to five days so they harden in place.

 You also could create custom surface finishes by pressing small stones or pea gravel into the wet concrete or by brushing on a layer of sand.

-Apply finish materials after the concrete has reached its initial set (thumbprint hard) but is still damp — the should be approximately one hour after placing.
+Apply finish materials after the concrete has reached its initial set (thumbprint hard) but is still damp — that should be approximately one hour after placing.